 o Start with a ‘cup holder adjustable mount’ for an iPhone or other cell phone.
 Put this in one of your car’s cup holders of your choice. ($10 or less on eBay).

-o Get an inexpensive VHF/UHF HT such as a UV-5RE and place it in the cup holder (The 5 watt, 2 band UV-5RE is about $53 new on eBay and comes with drop in charger and a number of extras speaker-mic headset and this model has VOX built in that might be good for mobile hands free use).
+o Get an inexpensive VHF/UHF HT such as a UV-5RE and place it in the cup holder (The 5 watt, 2 band UV-5RE is about $53 new on eBay and comes with drop in charger and a number of extras such as an over the ear speaker-mic headset and this model has VOX built in that might be good for mobile hands free use).

 o Add a 12-vdc battery eliminator to replace the HT’s battery pack for mobile use ($12).

 This set up gives you a 5-watt, dual band, mobile unit that can hit most local area repeaters.
 It can be quickly removed from the car and used as an HT when needed.
 The radio can be programmed with all NOAA weather channels for monitoring the weather when you travel as well letting you listen to some fire, police and aviation frequencies.
-The radio, battery eliminator, mic, and antenna can quickly be removed and stored out of sight at any time to lessen possible car break-ins.
+The radio, battery eliminator, mic, and antenna can quickly be removed and stored out of sight at any time to lessen possible car break-ins or to just keep it out of the sun when parked.
 When needed, it is easy and quick to set up again.
 Total package cost for radio, antenna, accessories and antenna new is less than $100.
 If you need more power, pick up a 35 watt 2m amp and you have a nice powerful mobile that has dual use capability.

 · Need some insulators for your wire antenna project?
 Make them out of PVC pipe scraps, or get a 5’ long PVC pipe from your Home Improvement store to cut as needed.
 Strong, sturdy, and a good insulator, a 1” diameter 3" to 4” long piece of PVC can be drilled to make good antenna wire insulators.
 Use a rat-tail file to smooth off sharp edges in the holes where the antenna wire could rub and break.
-Paint the insulators brown or black with PVC paint to make it stealthier.
-(Note: Use only white PVC, not the colored kind when making insulators.)
+You can paint the insulators brown or black with PVC paint (only) to make it stealthier.
+(Note: Use only white PVC, not the colored PVC when making insulators.)

 · Do you have a bazillion passwords for all the password only access programs on your computer or the internet?
 Keep them in a small pocket notebook on your desk for easy access, and keep a backup copy on an inexpensive small zip drive to carry with you when traveling.
 Be sure and password protect the zip drive access too!

 · If you have need for a really stealthy antenna for QRP use, consider making your antenna out of very thin 'magnet' wire.
 Available at Radio Shack, you can get a 3-pack of magnet wire consisting of 40' of 22 gage, 75' of 26 gage, and 200' of 30 gage magnet wire for about $9.
-The wire is clear enamel coated and must be cleaned well before soldering to it.
-Use heavy black, brown, or dark green 'coat buttons' for antenna insulators and feed the antenna with small size 52 ohm coax cable to make a workable dipole or other style wire antenna for any band.
+The wire is clear enamel coated and must be cleaned well before you can solder to it.
+You can use heavy black, brown, or dark green 'coat buttons' for antenna insulators and feed the antenna with small size 52 ohm coax cable to make a workable dipole or other style wire antenna for any band.
 (You can also get the needed wire by unwinding it from an old audio transformer, but the Radio Shack wire is much easier to work with.
-Cut the wire about 10% longer than you think you need it for the design frequency of your choice and trim down as needed.
-(The very small diameter wire throws off the formula calculations just a bit.)
+Cut the wire a little longer than you think you need it for the design frequency of your choice and trim down as needed.
+(The very small diameter wire seems to throw off the formula calculations just a bit.)
 Support the coax from a tree or pole so its weight will not pull on the wire.
-Magnet wire will stretch rather easily under tension and of course, it is not as strong as larger diameter wire so it will break easily.
+Magnet wire will stretch rather easily under tension and of course it is not as strong as larger diameter wire so it will break quite easily.
 These antennas are best used for short term installations, inside use, or places where no strain will be put on them.
-For extra strength, you can use strong fishing line (70 lb test or so) to run with the magnet wire to use as strength support, or you can use 'trot line' as a support.
-The fishing line will help it stay stealthy, while providing additional strength if needed.
+For extra strength, you can use strong fishing line (70 lb test or so) to run with the magnet wire to use as strength support, or you can use 'trot line' as a support, but there goes your stealth.
+The fishing line will help it stay more stealthy, while providing additional strength if needed.
 Use heat shrink tubing or hot glue spaced out along the line to hold the wire and line together, or twist the line and wire together.
 The main thing this antenna wire will do is give you an operational antenna that is very stealthy.
 It is so thin that you cannot see it unless you are standing right next to it!
-(Birds won't see it either and can fly right into it!)
-This wire is fun to experiment with for dipoles, loops, etc. (NOTE: Small current capable wire like this is fine for QRP, but not recommended for higher power needs.)
+(Birds won't see it either and can sometimes fly right into it!
+Now that is really stealthy!)
+This wire is fun to experiment with for dipoles, loops, etc. (NOTE: Small current capable wire like this is fine for QRP, but I personally would not recommended it for high power needs.)

 · Do you need a heavy weighted base for a key or paddle you are making?
-Take a Sardine can/tin or Kipper Snacks can/tin and wash/dry it well.
+Take a Sardine can/tin or similar sized tin and wash/dry it well.
 Place it on a Bar-B-Q grill and drop lead fishing weights, lead tire balancing weights, or other lead items in the tin.
 Turn on the grill and carefully melt the lead to fill the tin about half way.
-Make the lead base as thick or thin as you desire.
-When the lead is fully melted, turn off the grill and let the lead cool and solidify, then carefully remove the tin from the grill and remove the lead from the can/tin.
+Make the lead base as thick or thin as you desire...about 3/8" will do nicely.
+When the lead is fully melted, turn off the grill, carefully remove the impurities that have floated to the surface of the lead and then let the lead cool and solidify.
+Once this is done, carefully remove the tin from the grill and remove the lead from the can/tin.
 This makes your heavy lead base.
+Mark and drill holes for mounting your key.
 Using rubber gloves to handle the lead, lightly sandpaper or file the lead base to smooth the edges and spray paint if desired.
 Avoid breathing the lead you sand or file from the base.
-Add rubber feet, non-skid shelf paper, or hot glue gun beads (as mentioned above), and you have a heavy base you can drill to mount your key or paddles.
+When the base is formed to suit you, paint it, add rubber feet, non-skid shelf paper, or hot glue gun beads (as mentioned above) to the bottom, and you have a heavy base you can drill holes into to mount your key or paddles.
 (Idea courtesy of W5WQQ)

 · You can make a neat hand held transmit/Push-To-Talk (PTT) switch for a headset/mic such as the Heil BM-10 out of any small plastic medicine bottle or other suitable small plastic bottle.
 You will need two miniature switches for this.
 One switch is a simple SPST On/Off push button or small toggle on/off switch and the other is momentary push button On/Off switch.
 You can mount the switches any way you think in comfortable for your use.
 I chose to put a medium sized push button switch on the side of the bottle for trigger finger access and momentary PTT use.
 I put the push button on/off switch on the top of the bottle for one finger control.
 This allows me to lock the transceiver in transmit so I can talk without holding a button down.
 (This switch is optional and you can just install the PTT button or even a 'rocker' switch on the side or top if you prefer.)
 Of course, the control wire runs through a hole in the bottom of the plastic bottle and connects to the rigs PTT circuit.
 (Tip: Target Pharmacy makes some neat square shaped 'Red' plastic bottles that look nice and feel good in the hand.
 Ask for a small size pill bottle and if you are a customer, they will likely give you one.)